Requirements

 • Environment, Climate and Health: None.

-• Health Policy: Students must complete HPM 754 prior to beginning practicum hours.
+• Health Policy: Students must complete HPM 754 prior to beginning their practicum hours.

-• Leadership in Practice: Students need to have at least two Leadership in Practice concentration classes prior to beginning their practicum.
+• Global Health: Students must complete at least two required Global Health concentration classes prior to beginning their practicum hours.

 • Nutrition: Students must take at least one nutrition course (NUTR 705, NUTR 711 or NUTR 765) prior to beginning their practicum hours.
 The practicum must be nutrition focused.

-• Nutrition and Dietetics: Students must take NUTR 611, 630, 640 and 715/400 prior to beginning their practicum hours.
-As part of an accredited program by ACEND, Nutrition and Dietetics students must complete a minimum of 400 practicum hours (equivalent to ten weeks of full-time work), that take place within a public health/health department and/or hospital/clinical setting, and be mentored by an on-site registered dietitian/nutritionist.
+• Nutrition and Dietetics: Students must take NUTR 711, 712, 715 and 714/400 prior to beginning their practicum hours.
+As part of an accredited program by ACEND, Nutrition and Dietetics students must complete a minimum of 400 practicum hours (equivalent to ten weeks of full-time work), that take place within a public health/health department and/or hospital/clinical setting and be mentored by an on-site registered dietitian/nutritionist.

 • Place-Based Health: None.